NadiaCarvalho/Flormiga/Flormiga-InstructionsRPi4.md

 - use Raspberry Pi Imager to install [PatchboxOS Image](https://blokas.io/patchbox-os/#patchbox-os-download) (go to settings and setup ssh, wifi, etc...)

 - sudo raspi-config
-- Select expand_roofts to expand root partition to the whole sd card (otherwise the pi will stop on upgrades, as it doesn't have enough space to update)
+- Select expand_roofts to expand root partition to the whole sd card (otherwise the pi will stop on upgrades, as it doesn't have enough space to update), reboot on asked
-- sudo reboot
 - sudo apt update && sudo apt upgrade

 2. Install Python